Hodge classes and the Jacquet-Langlands correspondence: Abstract

 \section{Abstract}

-We prove that the Jacquet-Langlands correspondence for cohomological automorphic forms on quaternionic Shimura varieties is realized by a Hodge class whose image in $\ell$-adic cohomology is Galois invariant for all $\ell$.
+We prove that the Jacquet-Langlands correspondence for cohomological automorphic forms on quaternionic Shimura varieties is realized by a Hodge class.
+Conditional on Kottwitz's conjecture for Shimura varieties attached to unitary similitude groups, we also show that the image of this Hodge class in $\ell$-adic cohomology is Galois invariant for all $\ell$.

 {\mathcal{Z}} {\operatorname{cl}} {\mathrsfs{A}}